anand-vyas/creating-prioritized-testclass-list/README.md

 This repository contains the files used to create the java agent which is used to create the prioritized test class lists as per total and additional strategies.

+We use the content in prioritized-class-list.txt and additive-class-list.txt (generated as output files in this project) in https://github.com/anand-vyas/automated-test-prioritization to generate the prioritized test suites as per total and additional strategies.

-Steps to execute this project:
+## Steps to execute this project:
 1. Download the joda time folder from https://github.com/JodaOrg/joda-time.
 2. Replace the pom.xml file in joda-time with the pom.xml given in this repository.
 2. Copy the following files given above agent.jar, asm-all-5.0.3.jar, junit-4.12.jar to the joda-time folder.